Getting untethered code execution on iOS 14.8

 If the policy flags indicate that the binary is App Store signed, it triggers the “App Store Fast Path”.
 This means that the binary receives no further checks and is allowed to run with any entitlements it has (note: there are a few entitlements that are restricted to trustcache binaries in iOS 15 and above, which you can read about here).

-In versions iOS 14.0 - 15.4.1, there was an inherent vulnerability in CoreTrust - it never checked if the certificate was actually issued by Apple.
+In versions iOS 14.0 - 15.4.1, there was a fundamental vulnerability in CoreTrust - it never checked if the certificate was actually issued by Apple.
 This means that if you can get a certificate with the App Store extension set, you can pass all code signing checks successfully, even if the certificate is not actually signed by Apple.

 Update: unbeknownst to me at the time of writing this, there was going to be another CoreTrust bypass that affected iOS 14.0 - 16.6.1 (as well as iOS 17.0).
 What is ironic is that I was the one who would patch-diff, exploit and release this bypass to the community!